 Bear in mind, this site deals with tropes, and some of the historical-cultural context for why those tropes exist, and how they operate in given works.
 This is by nature a critical trope, and it is YMMV for a reason.
 It's not meant in any way to demonize/attack/excuse one religion or idea any better, and overall the aim is to present a small summary Warts and All.

-In the Anglosphere's modern history (as well as the Internet's), Christianity is arguably the most mocked religion in mainstream media.note The basic truth is that Christianity, in all its sects, is the world's major and leading religion, it is the dominant religious tradition in the Western nations and Western nations have a disproportionate hold on the global media, so Christianity's perceived negatives at times get over-represented or exaggerated.
+In the Anglosphere's modern history (as well as the Internet's), Christianity is arguably the most mocked religion in mainstream media.note It's a big target, and thus an easy target.
+The basic truth is that Christianity, in all its sects, is the world's major and leading religion, it is the dominant religious tradition in the Western nations and Western nations have a disproportionate hold on the global media, so Christianity's perceived negatives at times get over-represented or exaggerated.
 Likewise, Christianity did not become the world's leading religion by accident.
 As Pope John Paul II himself noted in a 2000 prayer seeking forgiveness for the dark parts of Church history: Christians have often denied the Gospel; yielding to a mentality of power, they have violated the rights of ethnic groups and peoples, and shown contempt for their cultures and religious traditions: be patient and merciful towards us, and grant us your forgiveness!
-A lot of these actions were criticized even by Christians in the past, and there are parts of Church history, most modern Christians, regardless of the sect, are not proud of.
+A lot of these actions were criticized even by Christians in the past, and there are parts of Church history that most modern Christians, regardless of the sect, are not proud of.
 Christianity being a large diverse religion has also been involved in several questionable policies and events over the centuries (such as The Spanish Inquisition).
-It is often criticized among other religious groups for its missionary activities, wars it has waged among various sects, its role in suppression and hijacking of pagan rituals and persecuting other religions (which is not exclusive to Christian or Abrahamic faiths, as instances are common among many religions).
+It is often criticized among other religious groups for its missionary activities, wars it has waged among various sects, and persecuting other religions (which is not exclusive to Christianity, but gets attention due to Christianity's promincence).

-In Eastern nations, in former colonies, Christianity may be a minority but on account of missionary activities it has greatly impacted the education and cultural life of the elites, which has nonetheless kept Christian tradition and its roles, positive and negative, in public memory.
-The political and cultural revolutions on behalf of freedom of speech in France, England, United States, Italy, Germany has rested on the separation of the Church and State, and this has led to Christianity in the position of the Designated Villain in many anti-censorship fights in the Western World, which thanks to colonialism and imperialism, has made this Pop-Cultural Osmosis for the entire world.
-Christianity was perceived, and resented for being Moral Guardians on account of its historical association with censorship (the Vatican Index, Galileo, Darwin), its lack of permissiveness and anti-LGBT policies.
+In Eastern nations, in former colonies, Christianity may be a minority, but on account of missionary activities, it has greatly impacted the education and cultural life of the elites, which has nonetheless kept Christian tradition and its roles, positive and negative, in public memory.
+The political and cultural revolutions on behalf of freedom of speech in France, England, the United States, Italy, Germany, and other countries has rested on the separation of the Church and State, and this has led to Christianity in the position of the Designated Villain in many anti-censorship fights in the Western World, which thanks to colonialism and imperialism, has made this Pop-Cultural Osmosis for the entire world.
+Christianity was perceived and resented for being Moral Guardians on account of its historical association with censorship (the Vatican Index, Galileo, Darwin), its lack of permissiveness, and its anti-LGBT policies.
 A lot of this is true for all religions.
-(For instance, general prudishness, censorship, homophobia exist even among Buddhists and even the Roman pagans were pretty uptight about other issues.)
-Since Christianity has been historically the religion with the greatest political and historical clout, and since those fights were ultimately won this tends to get associated with Christianity to the point that such aggressive and controversial actions have been used to smear all Christians by association, at times even long (e.g. ''centuries'') after the Christians involved in said controversies died (though this has also happened to people of all religions).
+(For instance, general prudishness, censorship, and homophobia exist even among Buddhists, and even the Roman pagans were pretty uptight about specific issues.)
+Since Christianity has been historically the religion with the greatest political and historical clout, and since those fights were ultimately won, this tends to get associated with Christianity to the point that such aggressive and controversial actions have been used to smear all Christians by association, at times even long (e.g. centuries) after the Christians involved in said controversies died (though this has also happened to people of all religions).

-Christianity as at times been criticized by other Christians, such as Graham Greene, for failing to live up to the teachings of the faith.
+Christianity has at times been criticized by other Christians, such as Graham Greene, for failing to live up to the teachings of the faith.
 The Anglican Priest, Fr.
 Charles Kingsley even echoed Karl Marx when he noted, "We have used the Bible as if it were a mere special constable's hand book, an opium dose for keeping beasts of burden patient while they were being overloaded, a mere book to keep the poor in order".note Satire and criticism of Christianity in non-Christian media often (but not always) separates Jesus from the actions of various Christian sects.
-The defining criticism of Christianity is often Hypocrisy,note though hypocrisy is obviously not exclusive to Christianity, or to religion in general, but obviously it's a strong charge and criticism to a faith that was missionary in origin asserts it is the one true faith and often promised a better life for its flock.
+As such, the defining criticism of Christianity is often Hypocrisy,note ; while obviously not exclusive to Christianity, or to religion in general, it's nevertheless a strong charge and criticism to a faith missionary in origin that keeps asserting it is the one true faith and often promises a better life for its flock.

 Within America, anti-Catholicism has had an old and at times dubious history, and for a long time, Catholics especially from immigrant countries like Ireland and Italy endured some amount of persecution from the largely WASP American mainstream.
 The election of John F. Kennedy was seen as the point where Catholics were embraced by the white mainstream.
 This was tarnished however by the revelation that parts of the Church hierarchy were complicit in covering up child abuse by their own priests, and a growing trend has been to depict most or all Catholic priests as being child abusers and pedophiles.
 Catholicism is also commonly portrayed as the ultimate in fundamentalismnote and hypocrisy, as a group of people who judge others despite being evil and cruel.
 Catholic girls are portrayed as easy and slutty but judgmental and bitchy.
 Catholics have been portrayed as enemies of science ever since they put Galileo under house arrest (the church didn't officially apologize for the Galileo affair until 1990.note Catholics aren't supposed to use birth control, and stereotypical Catholics have enormous families, presumably because they're too dumb to simply stop having sex when they already have more children than they can feed (and this brings up supposed sexual hypocrisy, of course).